openkfw/TruSpace/README.md

 | LLM Engine     | [Ollama](https://ollama.com/)                                       |
 | AI API and RAG | [Open Web UI](https://openwebui.com/)                               |

----
+### Data model for workspaces in IPFS

+The data model has a hierarchical structure of workspaces, documents and metadata.
+They are linked using UUIDs in the metadata-fields of the IPFS files.
+Each data entry is a single (small) file to avoid merge conflicts in the IPFS network, e.g. in case of network split.
+The concept is outlined in the visual representation of the [Data model](./doc/datamodel.png "Data model")

+The specific fields are described in [backend/src/types/interfaces/truspace.ts](backend/src/types/interfaces/truspace.ts)

+### 🔄 IPFS Sync for the decentralization of data

+- Each organization runs its own node
+- Nodes automatically replicate documents and metadata (e.g. chats, versions, AI perspectives) within the network
+- Fault-tolerant and censorship-resistant

+TODO

-## 🔐 Security & Data Privacy
+### 🔐 Security & Data Privacy

 - Sensitive data (e.g. login credentials) is stored encrypted in **SQLite** on the local node
 - Documents are synced only to **trusted IPFS peers**, IPFS can be configured as private network by default
 - All inter-node communications are encrypted
 - Documents are encrypted with workspace ID

----

-## 🌐 Decentralization with IPFS Cluster

-- Each organization runs its own node
-- Nodes automatically replicate documents and metadata (e.g. chats, versions, AI perspectives) within the network
-- Fault-tolerant and censorship-resistant

----

 ## 🤝 Contribution Guide